section-engineering-education/engineering-education/content/articles/java's-abstract-syntax-tree/index.md

 Compilers employ abstract syntax trees (ASTs) to express program code structure, which has a great deal of value.
 In general, an AST is a result of the compiler's syntax analysis phase.
 It is typically used as an intermediate representation of the program during the several phases that the compiler required, and it has a significant impact on the compiler's ultimate output.
 ### Parse tree
 To put it simply, the main difference between parse tree and syntax tree is the fact that parse tree represents the derivation of input strings from grammar, while syntax tree represents programming language syntax in a similar hierarchical structure as well.
-Our interpreter and compiler won't make use of parse trees, but visualizing the execution trace of the parser can help you understand how your parser interpreted the input.
-To see why ASTs are better for intermediate representation, we'll also compare them to parse trees.
-What exactly is a parse tree, then?
-According to our grammar definition, a parse-tree (also known as an actual syntax tree) represents the syntactic structure of a language construct.
-In other words, it shows how the start symbol of your grammar generates a certain string in your programming language.
+Neither our interpreter nor our compiler will make use of parse trees, but a visual representation of the parser's execution trace can help you understand how it understood the input.
+ASTs and parse trees are compared to determine why ASTs are superior to parse trees in terms of intermediate representation.
+How does it work then?
+Parse trees (also known as syntax trees) depict the syntactic structure of a language construct, according to our grammar definition.
+Also, it demonstrates how the start symbol in your grammar creates a specific string in your programming language.

 In the **org.eclipse.jdt.core** plug-in, the **org.eclipse.jdt.core.dom** package is the main AST package.
 To represent each Java source element, the ASTNode class is used.
 It's important to note that each node in the AST contains information relevant to the object it represents.
 When creating an AST, the Java Model's ICompilationUnit is often used as the basis.
 ### The AST Working Process
-A syntax tree is a visual representation of grammatical hierarchy.
+A syntax tree is a diagram that depicts the grammatical hierarchy.
 Nodes are the intersection points in a tree diagram.
 An instantaneous dominance is called a daughter node.
 There isn't just one way to draw a syntax tree that's right or wrong.
 Here is now the process:
 - Allow the parsing of a few Java source codes